AnnemeHolzh/DnD-CharacterCreator/UIProblems.md

 # Ui Bugs

 # Landing
-The button to confirm on the popup does not work
+✅ The button to confirm on the popup does not work
+✅ Remove view all features button

 ## Narative section
 Character traits line does not move correctly